Czech Republic–United Kingdom relations: History

+King John of Bohemia was killed in action in the Battle of Crécy in 1346 aiding France against England.

 The United Kingdom and Czechoslovakia historically had lukewarm, although not hostile, relations largely due to Britain's lack of involvement in continental Europe beyond France and Czechoslovakia being caught in between the mostly capitalist Allied countries and the Soviet Union.
 Initially the two nations were allies and trading partners during the years prior to World War II.
 The first Czechoslovak Republic's founder Tomáš Masaryk had lived in London during World War I, where he had met Wickham Steed, a famous Times Journalist and Sir George Clerk.
-Ex British intelligence officer Robert Bruce was a notable English Czechophile, who later go on to become commercial secretary and was on friendly terms with Masaryk, the first president of Czechoslovakia.
+Ex British intelligence officer Robert Bruce was a notable English Czechophile, who would later go on to become commercial secretary and was on friendly terms with Masaryk, the first president of Czechoslovakia.
 Ties were somewhat strained when Nazi Germany annexed much of the country under the terms of the Munich Agreement (1938), which many Czechs viewed as the "Munich betrayal" (Mnichovská zrada).
 Over 500 Czech pilots, most of whom had fled the Nazi occupation to Allied countries, served with Royal Air Force and gained distinction during the Battle of Britain for their bravery and skills.
 One such pilot was Josef František, a Distinguished Flying Medal recipient and one of only two non-Commonwealth nationals among "The Few" who were the top ten leading aces.
 Britain was one of several countries Czech Jewish refugees fled to, most notably through Kindertransport.

 During the Cold War, relations again worsened as Britain was an ally of the United States, the "enemy" of the Soviet Union, making Britain and the Socialist-ruled Czechoslovakia "enemies" by association.
 Since the dissolution of Czechoslovakia, economic relations have largely normalised, although neither countries are priority allies for the other.

+Following the Brexit, the UK sought to strengthen its ties with the Czech Republic, proposing a new strategic partnership to enhance cooperation in areas such as education, science, internal security, and trade.

+Both governments publicly characterize their bilateral relationship as “excellent” and demonstrate a clear commitment to deepening cooperation, particularly in sectors where the Czech Republic brings distinct value to the United Kingdom.
+This shared ambition to enhance ties is pursued alongside a mutual dedication to maintaining robust engagement with European partners and institutions, reflecting a strategic alignment that balances national interests with broader regional collaboration.

+In July 2025 the Czech Republic and the UK signed a key agreement to boost cooperation on nuclear energy, focusing on small modular reactors (SMRs).
+The deal may lead to UK-based Rolls-Royce SMR setting up a factory in the Czech Republic, supporting Czech plans to expand nuclear capacity by 2050.
+It also covers nuclear fuel, waste management, and regulation, strengthening energy security and UK–Czech ties.

 Trade

 Bilateral trade was worth £6.7 billion in 2011.
+As of Q4 2024, trade in goods and services reached £10.8 billion, a 1.5% increase demonstrating strong economic ties.